jrekier/minimal-mistakes/_posts/2017-07-16-extrinsic-curvature.md

 \right)~.
 \end{align}

-One way to embed in the 2-sphere is by setting the following constraint
+One way to embed in the 2-sphere of radius $R$ is by imposing that
 \begin{equation}
 \Phi \equiv x^2+y^2+z^2 - R^2 = 0~,
 \end{equation}
 with $R>0$.
-On parametrisation satisfying this constraint is
+One parametrisation satisfying this constraint is
 \begin{align}
 x&=R \sin{\theta}\cos{\phi}~,\\\\\\
 y&=R \sin{\theta}\sin{\phi}~,\\\\\\